 - Compliance with current restrictions - It seems like there are practically no other options for the businesses in the event industry to survive without adapting to the current situation.
 No need to mention that safety should always be first on the list no matter what.
 Hosting your event virtually is the perfect solution for sharing your event content and connecting attendees in times of social distancing.

 - Reach - The biggest advantage of a virtual event is without any doubt the reach you can get.
 The attendees can come from almost any corner of the world and still be able to access your event.
 The comfortability of a virtual event is also one of the greatest advantages, as your attendees can attend such an event from their homes.

 - Costs reduction - To attend a virtual event, you don't have to travel anywhere far, so you will save the costs for travel tickets or fuel.
 Reducing the traffic smog is also good for the environment, which is a great bonus.
 But it is not just the travel costs that you can reduce.
-There will be no need for printing materials (like the program, brochures, flyers, venue map, etc.), which can swallow up a great amount of your budget.
-You also don't need to take care of the additional physical elements that significantly shape the experience of an in-person event (e.g. venue, food and drinks, hostesses).
+There will be no need for printing materials (like the program, brochures, flyers, event venue map, etc.), which can swallow up a great amount of your budget.
+You also don't need to take care of the additional physical elements that significantly shape the experience of an in-person event (e.g. event venue, food and drinks, hostesses).